 - 1. Set up the machine for collection and processing with standard disposables (in bowl-based machines consider using a low volume bowl to reduce blood stasis). - 2.
 Prime the circuit with saline ensuring that saline enters the reinfusion bag and the collection reservoir (remember to account for this volume when recording the final reinfusion volume). - 3.
 Attach an appropriate blood administration set to the reinfusion bag.
 Prime the administration set with saline and connect to the patient via a cannula for reinfusion.
-Once established, the connection between the patient and the reinfusion bag must not be broken (Figure 1). - 4.
-Whilst surgery is ongoing, administer the saline at the slowest rate possible to maintain patency of the cannula until processed blood is available.
+Once established, the connection between the patient and the reinfusion bag must not be broken.
+(Figure 1).